-For 3 months following the delivery, we will offer help in case problems appear due to optimizations we have implemented on your website.
-You will also get 3 technical reports that will cover everything you need to know.
+For 3 months following project completion, we will offer help in case problems arise due to optimizations we have implemented on your website.
+We will also deliver 3 technical reports that will cover everything you need to know.

 Yes, it's something normal and necessary for anyone who has to perform intensive work on a website.
 You have probably already provided or will have to provide this kind of access in the future to the following persons:

-- people from theme support in order to fix bugs
+- theme support in order to fix bugs

-- people from hosting who have C-pannel access all the time anyway
+- hosting (who has access all the time anyway)

 2) That testing tool, although very popular, is a "best practices" and "synthetic" tool that DOES NOT ALWAYS REFLECT REALITY.
 Real speed for real users can only be measured with WebPageTest.org (tool meant for professionals, also developed by Google)